Bordered Heegaard Floer homology: Invariance and pairing: Matched circles and their algebras

-where by a \emph{section} of $M$ over $s$ we mean a subset of $S$ that maps bijectively to $s$ via~$M$.
-That is, each element of~$s$ defines a pair of points in~$\CircPts$; $I(s)$ is the sum over the $2^{|s|}$ primitive idempotents in $\Alg(n,k)$ that pick one point out of each of these pairs.
-Let $\Idem(\PtdMatchCirc)$ be the algebra generated by the $I(s)$, and define
+where by a \emph{section} of $M$ over $\SetS$ we mean a subset of $S$ that maps bijectively to $\SetS$ via~$M$.
+That is, each element of~$\SetS$ defines a pair of points in~$\CircPts$; $I(\SetS)$ is the sum over the $2^{|\SetS|}$ minimal idempotents in $\Alg(4k,|\SetS|)$ that pick one point out of each of these pairs.
+The {\em ring of idempotents associated to the pointed matched circle} is the algebra $\gls*{IdemPMC}$ generated by the elements $I(\SetS)$ associated to all the subsets $\SetS\subset [2k]$.
+Define